Professor of Political Theory

 I was initially trained in philosophy at Selwyn College, Cambridge and in politics at Balliol College, Oxford, and after spells teaching at the Universities of Lancaster and East Anglia, I was appointed to my Official Fellowship at Nuffield College in 1979.
 I am affiliated to the University’s Department of Politics and International Relations, and to the Faculty of Philosophy, and between 2012-2014 I was on partial secondment to the Blavatnik School of Government to co-ordinate the Foundations component of the Master of Public Policy course.
 I am currently a Senior Research Fellow at Nuffield, and a Visiting Professor of Law and Philosophy at Queen's University, Ontario, where I teach in the autumn terms.

-I live in Oxford close to the college, and have three children now all in their 20s.
+When not visiting Canada, I live in Oxford close to the college, and have three young adult children, plus one newly arived grandson.
 Apart from these, my greatest loves are classical music, walking in mountains or by the sea, and watching England win at rugby football.